-A course designed to develop knowledge of normal cardiopulmonary anatomy and physiology and the pathophysiology of selected respiratory diseases needed by personnel employed in a sleep lab.
-Topics covered include: Basic anatomy of the pulmonary system to include the nose, mouth, upper airway, tracheobronchial tree, the gross and microscopic anatomy of the lungs, structures of the chest wall, the muscles of ventilation, blood supply to the lungs and the neural control of ventilation.
-The basic physiology of ventilation including pressure gradients, lung compliance, airway resistance and work of breathing, respiration, gas exchange, oxygen uptake and delivery mechanisms.
+A course designed to develop knowledge of normal cardiopulmonary anatomy and physiology and the pathophysiology needed by personnel employed in a sleep lab.
+Topics covered include: breathing, respiration, gas exchange, oxygen uptake and delivery mechanisms.
 Anatomy of the cardiovascular system including the blood, blood vessels, and heart.
 The application and interpretation of basic ECG's and the recognition of arrhythmias.
-Physiology of the cardiovascular system including cardiac contraction, the concepts of preload, afterload, and contractility, the control of blood pressure and assessment of cardiac status based on basic hemodynamic parameters.
+Physiology of the cardiovascular system including cardiac contraction, the concepts of preload, afterload, and contractility.
+Corequisites: None.